smokephisticated/smokephisticated/pages/bowls/bowls.md

 **Conscientious and natural.**

-Marley Natural incorporates borosilicate glass and sustainably grown American Black Walnut wood to deliver a simplistic and smokephisticated bubbler that will harmonize on any shelf or in any toking rotation.
+Marley Natural incorporates borosilicate glass and sustainably grown American Black Walnut wood to deliver a sophisticated bubbler that will harmonize on any shelf or in any toking rotation.

 Named after Bob Marley - Marley Natural has selections of herb, accessories, and natural body care products that they proudly advertise as responsibly sourced and integrety driven.

-Features equipped by this Reggae icon-inspired bubbler:
+Features & Pieces equipped by this Reggae icon-inspired bubbler:

+* Made from a combination of American Black Walnut wood and borosilicate glass.

+* Jamaican inspired style.

 * Cooperative with Cleaning and Travel - Wheather it be through unscrewing or simply pulling pieces apart, this bubbler disasembles into 5 seperate parts to make cleaning a breeze.

-* Choose - Toke dry, or add water and utilize the premium globe-shaped percolator at the end of the downstem for mellow rips.
+* Choose to toke dry - or add water and utilize the premium globe-shaped percolator at the end of the downstem for mellow rips.

 Sold here from [Dopeboo.com](http://www.dopeboo.com?aff=43){:target="_blank"}, this bubbler is originates from Marley Naturals.

-Learn more about the Marley Natural-supported causes, [Rise Up](https://www.marleynatural.com/rise-up){:"_blank"}.
+Learn more about the Marley Natural supported causes; [Rise Up](https://www.marleynatural.com/rise-up){:"_blank"}.

 <h2 class="heading-center"><a target="_blank" href="https://www.dopeboo.com/products/grav-labs-jane-west-5-5-inch-upright-bubbler-pipe?variant=52674448580?aff=43">Grav Labs Upright Bubbler Pipe by Jane West</a> 5.5" tall - $129.99</h2>